coderrect-inc/sec3-solana-txs/README.md

 - Storage Requirements

-The data is packaged in ZIP files, with each file containing ~1000 slots of transactions and being ~150MB in size.
-If you intend to download the entire dataset for a 30-day period, the total file size will be approximately 900GB.
+The data is packaged in ZIP files, with each file containing ~1000 slots of transactions and being ~250MB in size.
+If you intend to download the entire dataset for a 30-day period, the total file size will be approximately 1,807 GB.
 Please ensure you have sufficient disk space available.

 ### Download